CaffeineMC/sodium-fabric/README.md

 [![GitHub build status](https://img.shields.io/github/workflow/status/CaffeineMC/sodium-fabric/gradle-ci/1.17.x/dev)](https://github.com/CaffeineMC/sodium-fabric/actions/workflows/gradle.yml)

-If you are a player who is looking to get your hands on the latest **bleeding-edge changes for testing**, consider taking a look at the automated builds produced through our [GitHub Actions workflow](https://github.com/CaffeineMC/sodium-fabric/actions/workflows/gradle.yml?query=event%3Apush).
-This workflow automatically runs every time a change is pushed to the repository, and as such, the builds it produces will generally reflect the latest snapshot of development.
+If you are looking to get your hands on the latest **bleeding-edge changes for testing**, you can check out the automated builds produced through our [GitHub Actions workflow](https://github.com/CaffeineMC/sodium-fabric/actions/workflows/gradle.yml?query=event%3Apush).
+This workflow automatically runs every time a change is pushed to the repository, so the builds it produces will generally reflect the latest snapshot of development.

 Bleeding edge builds will often include unfinished code that hasn't been extensively tested.
-That code may introduce incomplete features, bugs, crashes, and all other kinds of weird issues.
+That code may introduce incomplete features, bugs, crashes, and other issues.
 You **should not use these bleeding edge builds** unless you know what you are doing and are comfortable with software debugging.
-If you report issues using these builds, we will expect that this is the case.
-Caveat emptor.
+If you report issues using these builds, we will expect that you understand this.
+Use at your own risk.

 ### CurseForge